olaar09/ksvdtest/README.md

 #xampp or other lamp servers

-Not tested with running from xampp or other lamp servers might run into (linking ) issues
+Not tested with running from xampp or other lamp servers.
+Might run into (linking ) issues